artalar/reatom/docs/src/content/docs/core.md

 })
 ```

-As you can see, most passed callbacks in Reatom units accepts `ctx` by the first argument - it is a main convention, which allow you to not use imports and write more clean.
-Some advanced helpers packages could extends or redefine ctx for additional features typesafety, so when you will need it, there will no feature code changes.
+As you can see, most callbacks passed in Reatom units accept `ctx` as their first argument - this is the main convention, which allows you to not use imports and write more cleanly.
+Some advanced helper packages could extend or redefine the `ctx` for additional features and typesafety, so when you need it, there will be no code changes required for the feature.

-Here we just described a module logic, which uses `ctx`, but not imported it.
-This is because we want to use the same module in different contexts like view component and tests.
-It is a good architecture practice by itself.
+Here we just described the logic of a module which uses `ctx`, but does not import it.
+This is because we want to use the same module in different contexts, such as view components and tests.
+It is a good architectural practice in itself.

 So, we should connect an IO and our module together somewhere.